 Student behavior in the cafeteria will be based on courtesy and cleanliness.
 This means leaving your area in the condition in which others would like to eat.
 Students are allowed to choose where they sit.
 Students will stay at their eating area the entire lunchtime (except for discarding trash and returning their tray).
 Students remain in the cafeteria until they are dismissed by the supervisor on duty.
 Students are given some freedoms during lunch, but with that freedom comes responsibility.
-Students who are unable to behave in an appropriate manner, may be assigned a seat or asked to eat in the lunch detention room.
+Students who are unable to behave in an appropriate manner may be assigned a seat or asked to eat in the lunch detention room.
+Open food and drinks are not permitted outside of the cafeteria.